wongzit/wongzit.github.io/_posts/calculation-of-solvation-free-energy/2022-02-17-calculation-of-solvation-free-energy.md

 ```

 In the second job, we could get the electroinc energy at high calculation level.
 In this example, the doubly
-hybrid density functional is used, the electronic energy should be read from the archive part of output file,
+hybrid density functional (DHDFT) is used, the electronic energy should be read from the archive part of output file,
 marked with `|MP2=(B)|`, rather than reading from the Summary window in GaussView, since the later one is wrong.
+This calculation maybe faster in ORCA than Gaussian.
+For the molecules with more than 50 atoms, M062x is a better choice than DHDFT.

 In the third job, we could get the electronic energy `SCF Done:  E(RM052X) =  (C)` at gas phase.